bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 future work they initiate is completed.
 However, you may want to drive blocking computations from callbacks using Tornado's ``ThreadPoolExecutor`` in an asynchronous callback.
-This can work, but requires the Bokeh provided :func:`~bokeh.document.without_document_lock` decorator, which suppresses the normal locking behavior.
+This can work, but requires the Bokeh provided :func:`~bokeh.document.without_document_lock` decorator to suppress the normal locking behavior.

-As with the thread example above, all actions that update document state **must go through a next-tick callback**.
+As with the thread example above, **all actions that update document state must go through a next-tick callback**.

 The following example demonstrates an application that drives a blocking computation from one unlocked Bokeh session callback, by yielding to a